HelTecAutomation/HeltecDocs/doc/node/nrf/source/mesh_node_t114/lorawan/index.rst

 =======
 :ht_translation:`[简体中文]:[English]`

-This article is intended to describe how to use the LoRaWAN demo.
+This article is intended to describe how to use the LoRaWAN sample code.

-.. note:: Heltec ESP32 LoRaWAN library need a license to active, it's relative to Chip ID.
+.. note:: Heltec LoRaWAN library need a license to active, it's relative to Chip ID.
 Query your board's license here: `http://resource.heltec.cn/search <http://resource.heltec.cn/search>`_.

 .. toctree::